- WHO WE ARE

 Michelle has always had an interest in exotic animals.
 She has had multiple experiences working with exotic species including at the Boston Zoo (Zoo New England), Bronx Zoo, White Oak Conservation Center in Yulee Florida, Minnesota Raptor Center, and even the Greenburg Nature Center in Scarsdale, NY.
 Michelle shares her home with her husband Jared, who is also a veterinarian, as well as Toby the dog, Sunshine the cockatiel, Nimbus and Luna the rats, Trogdor the Leopard Gecko, and Ajax the Ball Python.

-A Massachusetts native, Jillian is happy to be home in the Northeast again.
+A Chicago native, Jillian is happy to be home in the Northeast again.
 She started her veterinary career working with wildlife and soon became a licensed veterinary technician in the emergency/critical care department of a large referral hospital in Michigan.
 She, in fact, has published articles on veterinary technology in Veterinary Technician Magazine.
 Although Jillian enjoyed her years as a technician, in 2006, she found her niche as a veterinary hospital administrator managing a large emergency clinic.
 After spending years as a jack of all trades administrative, Jillian developed expertise not only in management but also in operational improvements, strategic planning, customer service, and exceptional patient care.
 To advance her knowledge even further, Jillian is currently obtaining her bachelor’s degree in veterinary hospital management at Saint Petersburg College; she will complete her studies in 2014 to become a certified veterinary practice manager.
 With her attention to detail, meticulous sense of organization, and professional yet compassionate demeanor, Jillian is a terrific asset to the Veterinary Center.

 Peggy has been a New York state licensed veterinary technician for more than a decade.
 She received her Bachelor of Science in biology from Iona College and her veterinary technician’s degree from Mercy College.
 Although Peggy loves all animals, she has a special interest in birds and exotic pets and has worked almost exclusively with these unique species over the past several years.